 In terms of software, we use SmartSheet & Bitrix24 for tracking our leads, and related tasks.
 My favorite part of SmartSheet is being alerted to changes, so when an offer needs to be written, I know the snowball is about to get rolling.
 My favorite part of Bitrix is the Kanban board where we can track the high-level points of each deal.
-My business partner, closing coordinator, and I also use file syncing software to easily keep track of contracts.
+My team and I also use file-syncing software to easily keep track of contracts.

 A system we're deeply considering is quantity tracking.
 This resource allows us to see if our associates are hitting their numbers, and it provides a quick summary form when we are meeting for 1-on-1 sessions.

 And lastly, we are developing custom customer relationship software to help our associates in a simple way, because all of the CRMs out there today have too much feature bloating.